msobanjo/courseware/topics/groovy/syntax/README.md

 # Groovy Syntax
 ## Overview
-This document aims to cover the basics of the Groovy programming lanuguage's syntax.
+This document aims to cover the basics of the Groovy programming language's syntax.
 Many of the concepts will be easier to pick up if you have used a programming language like Java before.

 ## Commenting